 Renting out a spare room is now considered one of the fastest and easiest ways to earn a passive income.
 Some super hosts on Airbnb UK are earning in excess of £50,000 per year from their properties.

 Making some extra money using your spare room, annexe or even spare property is widely considered passive income.
 If you have someone stay with you, it’ll be necessary to tidy, wash bed linen and possibly cook breakfast, if it’s something you are prepared to offer.

-You as the host need to be prepared to share your home, or certain areas like the bathroom and kitchen – but with rates around £50 a night for a private double room within your home, and on average £228 a night for sole use of a flat or apartment (which can be much more depending on location) the income is very high for the time invested.
+You, as the host, need to be prepared to share your home or specific areas like the bathroom and kitchen – but with rates around £50 a night for a private double room within your home, and on average £228 a night for the sole use of a flat or apartment (which can be much more depending on location) the income is very high for the time invested.